Frequently Asked Questions

 Why can't I install native package on Ubuntu 24.04?

-Flatpak works perfectly on Ubuntu 24.04 and Debian 12.
-It includes all dependencies and provides the same functionality.
+The Community Edition (Flatpak) works perfectly on Ubuntu 24.04 and Debian 12.
+It includes all dependencies and is free to use.

 Native packages are available for: Fedora 40+, RHEL 9, openSUSE, Debian 13